You can apply directly to USC for an undergraduate place if you are:

 All TPP students are eligible for two bonus points as a part of the Regional Preference Scheme.
 Two points will be added to the selection rank achieved by each student who applies for undergraduate study at USC.

-No, some high demand degree programs, such as the Bachelor of Midwifery and the Bachelor of Nursing Science / Bachelor of Midwifery, have program cut-offs that are too high to achieve with TPP study.
+No, some high demand degree programs, such as the Bachelor of Midwifery, Bachelor of Nursing Science / Bachelor of Midwifery and the Bachelor of Nutrition and Dietetics, have program cut-offs that are too high to achieve with TPP study.

 Your selection rank must be high enough to meet the program cut-off in order to be considered for direct entry.
 You must also meet any subject prerequisites and English language requirements for the program you want to study.

 The online application form allows for three program preferences.
 Put your most preferred program in the 1st position.
 It is recommended that you then list programs in the 2nd and 3rd place that will be a pathway to your preferred program.

 If you have other qualifications that you want assessed for a Selection Rank you should provide copies of the documents so that the qualifications can be verified.
 Suitable documents would be a certificate of completion and a transcript of results.
 Students may be awarded a selection rank based on the documented qualifications.
 Each eligible qualification will receive a separate rank.
 Ranks from separate qualifications are not added together.